mirage335/PatchRap/README.md

 No claim of liability is made by anyone.
 Your accident is your accident.
 Use common sense, and follow all regulations.
 If you don't understand the safety features and limitations, don't use this circuitry or anything similar.

 #FutureWork
+*) Header connectors should use larger VIA holes for easier assembly.
-Limit switch common terminals should be used as outputs.
+*) Limit switch common terminals should be used as outputs.
 NO should grounded instead, NC can be used to carry logic (3.3V) power (active LOW switch).

 #Reference
 https://www.inventables.com/technologies/stepper-motor-nema-17